 You’ll have access to excellent teaching and laboratory facilities, supplemented by extensive computing equipment.
-Our specialist facilities include the latest equipment for investigating the colloidal nature of foods, small and wide-angle X-ray scattering equipment (SAXs & WAXS), cutting-edge electron microscopy facilities, texture analysers, tribometers as well as HPLC and GC analytical equipment.
+Our specialist facilities include cutting-edge electron microscopy facilities, texture analysers, tribometers as well as HPLC and GC analytical equipment.

-Célia Ferreira is the Programme Leader for Food Science (Food Biotechnology).
-Her research programme is in the area of experimental bioengineering.
+Célia Ferreira is the Programme Leader for Food Science (Biotechnology).
+Her research programme is in experimental bioengineering.
 A primary goal is to develop innovative and sustainable meat analogues, using single-cell proteins, and hybrid meat analogues combining novel non-meat protein sources.
 An underlying theme of her research is to join fundamental with applied research.

 On this course you’ll be taught by our expert academics, from lecturers through to professors.
 You may also be taught by industry professionals with years of experience, as well as trained postgraduate researchers, connecting you to some of the brightest minds on campus.

-A bachelor's degree with a 2:2 (Hons) in a subject containing biology and chemistry content.
+A bachelor degree with a 2:1 (hons) in a subject containing biology and chemistry content.

 For more information, please contact the Admissions Team.